jsnavar/GeoLoc/README.md

 ### Searching
 Given a point, searching takes three steps:
 - First, it uses the quadtree to find a leaf containing the point.
 By construction, that leaf has all the polygons that could cover the point.
 - Then, it filters the leaf's dataset to get the polygons that actually have the point in the interior, using a ray crossings algorithm.
-For performance reasons, it checks the bounding boxes before, and only computes the ray crossings if the point is in the bbox.
+For performance reasons, it first checks the bounding boxes, and only computes the ray crossings if the point is in the bbox.
 - Finally, it collects the labels from the resulting objects.

 ### Data
 The system was tested with data from [GADM 4.1](https://gadm.org/data.html), which can not be redistributed without permission.

-GeoJSON files from gadm can be downloaded into `data/gadm/`, and then loaded into postgres using the script `data/load_countries.sh`.
-It is also necessary to provide username and password for postgres in `src/main/scala/secret.scala`.
+GeoJSON files can be downloaded into `data/gadm/`, and then loaded into postgres using the script `data/load_countries.sh`.
+It is also necessary to provide username and password for the database in `src/main/scala/secret.scala`.

 Some metadata (queries in readme/data.sql):